Information on university fees

 - January 31 for the winter term;

-- July 31 for graduate students enrolled for the summer session (July-August), as well as for undergraduate students enrolled during the spring-summer or summer terms; and
+- July 31 for graduate students enrolled for the summer session (July-August), as well as for undergraduate students enrolled during the spring-summer or summer terms.

 Tuition for auditors

-As of the winter 2017 term, auditors (see definition below) now pay a fixed fee of $100 per unit (credit) for each course taken.
+Auditors (see definition below) pay a fixed fee of $100 per unit for each course taken.
 For example, a typical course of three units costs $300.
-If the student only takes courses as an auditor, incidental fees do not apply.
+If the student only takes courses as an auditor, ancillary fees do not apply.

 This concerns part-time undergraduate and graduate auditors in all programs with the exception of the Undergraduate Medical Education program.